Taking the next step with your social media appeal.

 Every social media platform has its strengths and weaknesses.
 And certain platforms appeal to some demographics more than others.

-So, what’s the right platform for your nonprofit?
+So, what are the right social media platforms for your nonprofit?
 It depends!

 Facebook has become a favorite among fundraisers for its broad audience demographics and suite of built-in fundraising tools.
 And as the most widely used platform, Facebook is ideal for encouraging your audience to share with friends and family.

-If your nonprofit has strong visual elements, Instagram may be a good fit.
-For example, a museum would never run out of interesting items in its collection to share on Instagram!
+Instagram may be a good fit if your nonprofit has strong visual elements.
+For example, a museum would never run out of interesting items in its collection to share on Instagram.

-But that museum wouldn’t want to post the same content on its Twitter feed.
-Twitter favors shorter form content and audience interaction.
-And it can be a great way to have more direct conversations and build relationships with your audience.
+But that museum wouldn’t want to post the same content on its Threads.
+This new platform functions similarly to X. So, feature short-form content and focus on audience interaction.
+It can be a great way to have more direct conversations and build relationships with your audience.

-READ MORE: Repurposing assets for your nonprofit’s social media outreach.
+READ MORE: Simple strategies to amplifi your social media outreach.

 Leverage your networks.

-Getting others to work with you may be the most effective way to support your appeal with social media.
+Getting others to work with you is the most effective way to support your fundraising efforts with your social media appeal.
 So, take some time to look through your posts and see who your most engaged followers are.

-You’re looking for anyone who regularly likes, comments, or shares your posts.
-Then, make a short list of those people and cross reference it with your data base to see if they give to your organization.
+You’re looking for anyone who regularly likes, comments on, or shares your posts.
+Then, make a short list of those people and cross-reference it with your database to see if they already give to your organization.

-If they do, reach out and see if they’d be interested in serving as a social ambassador for your organization.
-All they have to do is share some of your posts with their networks.
+If they do, reach out and see if they’d be interested in serving as a social ambassador.
+All they need to do is share some of your posts with their networks.

-They will likely jump at the opportunity to do more for the cause since these are people who support your organization and goals!
+They will likely jump at the opportunity to do more for the cause since these people support your organization and goals!

-The objective here is to use the audiences of your audience to get your message in front of as many people as possible.
-Your current supporters can help you tap into a new network of potential donors with the same values as your nonprofit!
+The objective here is to use the audiences of your audience to get your message in front of as many potential supporters as possible.
+Your current supporters can help you tap into a new network of individuals with the same values as your nonprofit.

 Click here to sign up for our monthly eNewsletter!